 The amount that can be withheld from your paycheck to satisfy a judgment is set by state and federal law.
 Although there are some exceptions, in Wisconsin that limit is typically 20% of your disposable income.
 You may want to talk with a bankruptcy attorney about whether Chapter 7 might be a good...Read more »

 It's not clear from your question whether you have in fact been sued or the creditor has simply threatened to file suit.
 You also don't say whether or not you've discussed the issue with Lowe's and whether they acknowledge that you did not take delivery on the water heater.
-It would be worth your...Read more »
+It...Read more »

 I filed Ch 7 in 2009 and was discharged in 2010.
 I recently got a statement from a utility company that said that I owed an outstanding balance from a date prior to my even filing bankruptcy.
 I was given the option to pay the balance or have my service disconnected so I unfortunately had to pay...
 Read more »

 If the debt was discharged in bankruptcy, later collection action on that debt violates the bankruptcy discharge order.
 Creditors who violate the discharge order may be sanctioned by the bankruptcy court.
 Talk to a consumer lawyer in your areas who handles bankruptcy discharge violations to...Read more »